molevol-ub/galeon/README.md

 - `-clust DIRNAME` Input Galeon results directory.
 For ex: `clusterfinder_Results_Directory`
 - `-coords DIRNAME` Annotation directory with the coordinate files, same as in `-a GFFs`
 - `-ssize FILE` Chromosome/Scaffold size file.
-- `-sfilter ALL|NUM|FILE` The summary plots will represent the results for a "NUM" number of largest scaffolds; a list of scaffolds of interest provided as a single column in an input "FILE"; "ALL" the scaffolds (often too many, the resulting summary plots might not informative);
+- `-sfilter ALL|NUM|FILE` The summary plots will represent the results for a "NUM" number of largest scaffolds; a list of scaffolds of interest provided as a single column in an input "FILE"; "ALL" the scaffolds (often too many, the resulting summary plots might not informative).

 **Step 3)** Generate a final HTML report
 ```
 # Generate the final HTML report
 GALEON_Report.py -clust clusterfinder_Results_Directory/ -ssize ChrSizes.txt -echo False
 ```

 - `-clust DIRNAME` Input Galeon results directory.
 For ex: `clusterfinder_Results_Directory`
 - `-ssize FILE` Chromosome/Scaffold size file.
 - `-echo True|False` If `True` complete the paths to the files and plots are shown in the report.

 **Output**

-GALEON will generate HTML reports, one for each family and per tested g value.
-The report will slightly vary between different analysis.
-It comes with a HELP tab with useful information for results interpretatino.
+GALEON will generate a portable HTML report, one for each family and per tested g value.
+It will contain all the generated tables and reports, making it easy to quickly access all the results.
+The report includes a "HELP" tab with useful information for interpreting the results.

 Galeon results directory contents